Thursday, May 3, 2007

 This page includes links and information regarding how to set text to music using GarageBand and Audacity Software.
 This page includes notes and ideas I presented at the 6th Annual Teachers Network Conference.

-in this project students will set text to student composed, original music.
+Project Description: in this project students will set text to student composed, original music.
 The text that the students set is up to the teacher.
 The text could be student generated, or a piece of poetry studied in class.

-For this project you could use GarageBand or Audacity software to set text or poetry to music.
+Materials: For this project you could use GarageBand or Audacity software to set text or poetry to music.
 GarageBand is available on Apple computers, and Audacity can be downloaded for free from the internet.
 MIDI keyboards are optional.
 GarageBand comes free with a Mac.
 Audacity works with both Macs and PCs.Download Audacity

 Setting The Text to Music